microsoft/r-server-campaign-optimization/local.md

     netsh advfirewall firewall add rule name="SQLServer" dir=in action=allow protocol=tcp localport=1433

-SQL Server on the VM has been set up with a user `rdemo` and a default password of `D@tascience`.
-Once you open the firewall, you may also want to also change the password, as anyone who knows the IP address can now access the server.
-To do so, log into SSMS with Windows Authentication and execute the following query:
+SQL Server on the VM has been set up with the username and password you specified when you deployed the VM.
+If you would like to change the password, log into SSMS with Windows Authentication and execute the following query:

         ALTER LOGIN rdemo WITH PASSWORD = 'newpassword';